fabiangreffrath/woof/README.md

  make
 ```

 If you want a release build, use `Release` for the build type instead of `Debug`.
-Also, if you happen to have [Ninja](https://ninja-build.org/) installed, you can add `-G Ninja` to the `cmake` invocation for faster build times.
+Also, if you happen to have [Ninja](https://ninja-build.org/) installed, you may wanto to add `-G Ninja` to the `cmake` invocation for faster build times.

 After successful compilation the resulting binary can be found in the `Source/` directory.